Open Journal of Statistics

 Appendix I. Possible Values of

 increases with πi.
-Because, so, then
+Because

 Appendix II.
 Estimation of the Parameters of the Model

 sion (2).
-Hence, if:
+Hence, if

-This means that in order to obtain the estimators and for the parameters and, respectively, it is necessary to solve the Equations and.
+This means that in order to obtain the estimators

 1. Estimation of the Parameters πi